Opium production in Afghanistan: Production and Afghan governance

 "Even though the Karzai government made opium poppy cultivation and trafficking illegal in 2002, many farmers, driven by poverty, continue to cultivate opium poppy to provide for their families.
 Indeed, poverty is the primary reason given by Afghan farmers for choosing to cultivate opium poppy."
 With Afghanistan's limited irrigation, in which qanats (karez) still play a big role, transportation and other agricultural infrastructure, growing alternative crops is not only less profitable, but more difficult.

 In 2006, opium production in the province increased over 162 percent and now accounts for 42 percent of Afghan's total opium output.
 According to the UNODC, the opium situation in the southern provinces is "out of control."

-Corruption and the erosion of the rule of law

-The Department of State (DoS), the U.S. Agency for International Development (USAID), the Department of Defense (DoD), and the Department of Justice (DoJ) are the primary organizations involved in carrying out this counternarcotics strategy for the US.
-The role of the CIA has not been mentioned.
-UNODC's executive director believes these measures are insufficient: "What can be done?
-Since NATO forces are wary of making enemies out of opium farmers by being associated with eradication, and since the Afghan government is opposed to spraying poppy fields, rounding up the major traffickers may be the best available option for disrupting Afghanistan's lucrative opium market."

-Both demand and supply reduction are important. "the consuming countries need to get serious about curbing drug addiction.
-If there was less demand for heroin, the bottom really would fall out of the opium market."
-Farmers economically dependent on opium must have viable alternatives that give sustainable income.
-On the supply side, identifying the most-wanted traffickers and subjecting them to international arrest warrants with extradition, asset seizure, and travel bans could help.
-While it is not easy to destroy opium storage and heroin production laboratories, it is far easier to destroy drugs at the source than in transit.